adithyasajjan/BankingWebApplication/README.md

 2) If the user has no account, can create one and use the services.

-3) The users can also Pay Electricity Bills (or) perform mobile Recharge (or) FASTag Recharge
+3) The users can also Pay Electricity Bills (or) Perform Mobile Recharge (or) FASTag Recharge